thisiskushal31/link-saver-extension/README.md

 - Once that's done, open the project on the vs code:
 ```
-right click-> open with live server (depend on extension you eill use)
+right click-> open with live server (depend on extension you will use)
 ```

 # Deployment